ApexExpress/ApexExpress/README.md

 A little byte about myself Im getting older.
 I still have a vision still find the dream to be alive.
-I write online during that time I am also persuing a certification of IT packed with setup installers
+I write online during that time I am also persuing a certification of IT packed with setup installers.

 still struggle but I am gaining ground everyday.
 I use Github and further along the way the map materializing